 Leech Lake Tribal College's mission statement is clear and comprehensive.
 The LLTC Board of Trustees approved the current mission and vision statements at the January 19, 2008 quarterly meeting.
+The Board finalized students.

+Leech Lake Tribal College provides quality higher education grounded in Anishinaabe values. rly meeting.
 The Board finalized the mission and vision statements based upon what had been first developed at the 2007 Leadership Retreat and submitted to the Board at their October 2007 quarterly meeting.